Bira/octopus-carnival/_drafts/wir-mm-4e-ghoul.md

 This one is closer to a classic Romero Zombie than to the classic ghoul we saw above.
 It doesn't paralyze, it just runs at you and tears you apart.

-The Ravenous Ghoul is a Level 5 Brute with 76 HP and all common ghoul trait, including Vulnerable 5 Radiant.
+The Ravenous Ghoul is a Level 5 Brute with 76 HP and all common ghoul traits, including Vulnerable 5 Radiant.
 It's a bit dumber than the classic model, at Int 8.

 Its basic attack is a claw that does level-appropriate Brute damage, and it also has a Ravenous Bite on Recharge 5-6 that's a bit stronger and does ongoing